SoNotWildTurtle/HoloLive-Colleseum/docs/GOALS.md

   enemies, and enemies now harm the player on contact.
 - Polish menus with clearer prompts and optional controller hints.
 - Continue adding tests for new mechanics as they appear.
+- Cover edge cases like zero-length projectile shots to prevent crashes.
 - Design the "Growing Up" story mode with 20 chapter icons that load each level.
 - Record multiplayer results in a lightweight blockchain so wins submit a block shared with other players.
 Include search tools and a simple currency for